-Consolidation and further development of EAPs: During the first phase many EAPs were developed in a way that limited thresholds and early actions to one specific community.
-In the context of the second phase EAPs should be developed and adjusted in a way that allows their implementation in different communities depending on the forecast.
+Consolidation and further development of SOPs: During the first phase many SOPs were developed in a way that limited thresholds and early actions to one specific community.
+In the context of the second phase SOPs should be developed and adjusted in a way that allows their implementation in different communities depending on the forecast.
 This would increase the scope of FbF in the respective countries as well as increase the number of opportunities of testing FbF.

-Building Evidence - Measuring what matters: To successfully integrate FbF into the humanitarian system and to establish linkages between FbF and national und global Disaster Risk Reduction (DRR) systems, it needs to be shown that FbF does indeed reduce humanitarian impact of extreme weather events - suffering, losses and damages - when implemented correctly.
-By expanding the scope of the EAPs in the second phase more activations and testing will be possible and hence allow collecting experience.
+Building Evidence - Measuring what matters: To successfully establish FbF in national and global systems of DRM (Disaster Risk Management), it needs to be shown that FbF does indeed reduce humanitarian impact of extreme weather events - suffering, losses and damages - when implemented correctly.
+By expanding the scope of the SOPs in the second phase more activations and testing will be possible and hence allow collecting experience.

-Strengthening capacities: Strengthening of capacities in terms of knowledge and equipment will be continued in the second phase with the objective to put National Red Cross and Red Crescent Societies in the position to independently manage the activation of EAPs and take a lead in the advocacy to integrate FbF in national systems.
-FbF as a systematic approach depends on the institutional preparedness of humanitarian, governmental and other DRR actors at national, regional and local level.
+Strengthening capacities: Strengthening of capacities in terms of knowledge and equipment will be continued in the second phase with the objective to put national societies in the position to independently manage the activation of SOPs and take a lead in the advocacy to integrate FbF in national systems.
+FbF as a system also depends on the institutional preparedness of government and other DRM actors at national, regional and local level.
 The pilot projects will strengthen these capacities and provide technical support for the improvement of early warning systems and forecasts.
-This is also important for the sustainability of FbF, which in the longer-term depends on the institutional ownership of humanitarian, governmental and other DRR actors.
+This is also important for the sustainability of FbF, which in the longer-term depends on the institutional ownership of government and other DRM actors.

 Creation of a Financing Mechanism: One major element of the second phase is the establishment of a financing mechanism that enables humanitarian organisations to implement FbF.
-Only when funds are rapidly available actions can be taken before the disasters occurs.
-The Federal Foreign Office, the Frankfurt School of Finance, GRC and IFRC are working on developing a Red Cross and Red Crescent FbF fund that can make funds available quickly and ensure that they reach the National Societies in high-risk countries when needed.
+Only when funds are rapidly available actions can be taken before the disaster occurs.
+The Foreign Office, the Frankfurt School of Finance and GRC are working on developing a pilot international financing mechanism that can make funds available quickly and ensure that they reach the humanitarian actor when needed.